Knowledge Resource Centre

 E-Library:

-KRC has an E-Library zone, wherein members can access the KRC portal and KRC Online Catalog, online databases, Journals and other e-resources
+KRC has an E-Library section, wherein members can access library catalogue, online databases, Journals and other e-resources related to Management sciences.

-KRC Facilities
+KRC Facilities:

 • Reading Room